SUNET/se-leg-mobile/doc/PROFILES.md

  * **profile:constants** this task is responsible of copying your constants files into the corresponding app folder.
  * **profile:images** this task is responsible of copying your image files into the corresponding app folder.
  * **profile:resources** this task is responsible of copying the icon and splash image files you have defined into the corresponding app folder.
+ * **profile:sass** this task is responsible of adding the corresponding import line of each components stylesheet into the main stylesheet template and copying it to the final file.
  * **profile:variables** this task is responsible of copying the stylesheet you have defined to be used as your theme into the corresponding app folder.
+ * **profile:sender** this task is responsible of inserting the function you have defined to process your data into the _sender.custom.process.data.factory.js_ file where it will be used.
  * **profile:workflow** this task is responsible of inserting the function you have defined as your workflow into the _data.factory.js_ file where it will be used.